 Bridge loans usually have a term of about six months, although they can be as long as three years.
 Lenders rarely extend the term unless borrowers agree to finance their new mortgage with them.
 The interest rate on a bridge loan typically falls in a range between the prime rate and 2 percentage points over the prime rate.

 The closing costs on a bridge loan can run into the thousands, including up to 2 percent of the loan and origination fees.

 For this example, assume that the mortgage on your current home has a balance of $50,000, and you obtain a bridge loan for $70,000.
 You would pay off the mortgage with $50,000 and pay another $2,000 in closing costs, leaving you with $18,000 to put down on your new house.

-As bridge loans use the buyer’s current home as collateral, just as home equity loans and home equity lines of credit (HELOCs) do, EasyKnock provides alternative solutions to make converting your home equity easy and efficient.
+As bridge loans use the buyer’s current home as collateral, just as home equity loans and home equity lines of credit (HELOCs) do, EasyKnock provides alternative solutions to make converting your home equity to cash easy and efficient.
 For more information explore EasyKnock’s faqs.

 If you’re debating whether or not to use a bridge loan, it’s important to fully understand how it works and what other options are available to you.
 Talk to a financial advisor to make sure you’re making the best choice for your situation.